chris-short/chrisshort.net/content/post/military-phrases-for-devops/index.md

 I have discussed the Good Idea Fairy before in my talk, "[What the Miltary Taught Me About DevOps](/what-the-military-taught-me-about-devops/)".
 The best example of the Good Idea Fairy in DevOps is when someone wants to use a new tool that offers no new functionality or improvement.
 This happens more often than you realize.
 Sometimes new tools will result in new and improved functionality.
 But, if no one uses that functionality what good is taking the time to implement it?
 DevOps is about getting the job done with the right tool now while being mindful of the future.
 If it's time to retool, do it.
 Otherwise, resist that new "DevOps tool" someone read about on Hacker News.

 Another example is when leadership decides that your well-trained developers are going to code in a different language.
-Or your infrastructure is deployed with Terraform and for no reason, everything has to be ported over to Ansible.
+Or your infrastructure is managed with Ansible and for no reason, everything has to be ported over to Terraform.
 That's insane, yes, but I've seen it happen.
 The Good Idea Fairy is not your friend in DevOps (or life for that matter).

 <!-- chrisshort.net Responsive -->
 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>